Recurring Events

 2. To delete unnecessary elements (e.g., the 'yearly' repeat type and all related inputs)

-3. To set some default values for inputs (e.g., you need that all series are created with 'no end date'.
+3. To set some default values for inputs (e.g., you need all series to be created with 'no end date'.
 Then, you make the 'no end date' option checked and hide the whole block for specifying the recurrence end.

 Usage example

-Lets start with an example.
-Let's imagine you want to remove the 'monthly' and 'yearly' repeat types and have the 'no end date' option for all events (i.e. remove the block for specifying the recurrence end).
+Let's start with an example.
+Imagine that you want to remove the 'monthly' and 'yearly' repeat types and have the 'no end date' option for all events (i.e. remove the block for specifying the recurrence end).

 1. Define the markup of a custom form and place it somewhere on the page (you can start by copying the default template, which can be found at 'scheduler\sources\locale\recurring\'):